Skip to content ↓

 Hello!
 My name is Ms. Dixon-Ricketts and I lead computing at Elms Farm Primary School.
 I think computing is so important to learn at primary school because in the modern day we use computers every single day of our lives.
 At Elms Farm we learn how to use them well and safely.

-Our approach integrates computing across the curriculum, using a range of websites, apps, and software to enhance learning in other subjects.
-In EYFS, we follow the Barefoot Computational Thinking framework, which emphasises problem-solving strategies and unplugged activities to build conceptual understanding (Barefoot Computing, 2025).
-In Key Stages 1 and 2, we deliver the curriculum through the Teach Computing scheme developed by the National Centre for Computing Education (NCCE).
-This scheme is grounded in twelve evidence-based pedagogy principles, including semantic waves for concept development, pair programming for collaboration, and physical computing for hands-on engagement (NCCE Pedagogy Principles, 2025).
+In Key Stages 1 and 2, we deliver the computing curriculum through the Teach Computing scheme, developed by the National Centre for Computing Education (NCCE).
+This scheme is underpinned by twelve evidence-based pedagogical principles, which include semantic waves for concept development, pair programming to foster collaboration, and physical computing to facilitate hands-on engagement (NCCE Pedagogy Principles, 2025).
+By employing these principles, we ensure that our teaching methods are both effective and engaging, thereby enhancing the overall learning experience for our pupils.

 Aims: